 An institutional use includes a broad category of uses that provide a service to the public but that service is provided by other partners in the community.
-Examples include day care facilities, trade schools, private schools, medical offices, and places of worship.
+An institutional use may be Examples include day care facilities, a trade schools, a private schools, a medical offices, and places of worship or many other uses.
 These are important uses that are critical to a complete community.

-- a) To ensure that public service facilities and institutional uses are recognized as having an important role both within neighbourhoods and the city as a whole. - b) To ensure that current and future neighbourhood and city-wide needs for public service facilities and institutional uses are considered and planned for as part of future growth and development planning. - c) To recognize the role of public service facilities, in particular parks and open spaces, in contributing to more complete communities that support recreation, sports and active living. - d) To support the development of a city-wide Post-Secondary Institution Strategy. - e) To recognize that public service facilities and institutional uses may contain sensitive land uses that may not be appropriate in all areas of the city.
+- a) To ensure that public service facilities and institutional uses are recognized as having an important role both within neighbourhoods and the city as a whole. - b) To ensure that current and future neighbourhood and city-wide needs for public service facilities and institutional uses are considered and planned for as part of future growth and development planning. - c) To recognize the role ofthat public service facilities, in particular parks and open spaces, in contributing to more complete communities that support recreation, sports and active living. - d) To support the development of a city-wide Post-Secondary Institution Strategy. - d)e) To recognize that public service facilities and institutional uses may contain sensitive land uses that may not be appropriate in all areas of the city.

-a) Public service facilities shall be permitted in all land use designations identified on Schedule C: Land Use - Urban Area, Schedule I: Land Use - Rural Area and Schedule K: Land Use- North Aldershot; with the exception of the Natural Heritage System, Agricultural Area, and Mineral Resource Area designations of this Plan.
+a) Public service facilities shall be permitted in all land use designations identified on Schedule C: Land Use - Urban Area, Schedule I: Land Use - Rural Area and Schedule K: Land Use-North Aldershot; with the exception of the Natural Heritage System, Agricultural Area, and Mineral Resource Area designations of this Plan.
 Within the Niagara Escarpment Plan Area, the policies of the Niagara Escarpment Plan also apply.